 But when I analyse my anti-royal feelings, it’s not because of any resentment of their wealth.
-In fact I think I only realised why when William and Kate’s children were born.
+In fact I think I only realised why I have these feelings when William and Kate’s children were born.

-I felt sorry for them.
-Especially Prince George, but Princess Charlotte too.
+I felt especially sorry for Prince George and Princess Charlotte.
 I felt sorry for their lack of opportunity.
-That try as they might, their parents will have very little impact on how they eventually lead in their adult lives.
+That despite the best efforts of their parents, they will have very little impact on how they eventually lead in their adult lives.